 The tradition of recognizing St. Patrick's day was actually initiated within the United States by Irish Immigrants.
 Receiving a pinch for not wearing green on March 17th in honor of this day is believed to be a custom which also originated in the U. S.

-Wearing green may be seen as a sign of respect toward those of Irish ancestry so the March 17th pinch may be a small symbolic punishment delivered for not showing the necessary respect for the people of the Ireland.
+Wearing green may be seen as a sign of respect toward those of Irish ancestry so the March 17th pinch may be a small symbolic punishment delivered for not showing the necessary honor to the people of the Ireland.

 Why we pinch someone for not wearing green on St. Patrick's day is not really known.
-The tradition may have began as a reminder to those who were negligent of wearing this traditional Irish color that they should be more attentive in the future.
+The tradition may have began as a reminder to those who were negligent of wearing this traditional Irish color that they should be more respectful in the future.

 It's a Traditional Color to Dress in on this Day

-It is now a tradition so be wearing the green.
-May the luck of the Irish be around you on St. Patrick's day by the wearing of green.
+It is now a tradition for those of both Irish descent and those who are not to wear green on March 17th.
 A simple green belt, necklace, tie, or other accessory will do or you can go with an outfit to celebrate this day.

 A leprechaun's hat will keep the pinch out of your day or style up in a green retro golf tam.
 These are hats that will show your Irish pride in classic style.
 Top of the mornin' to ya!